Confession time, I’m on a bit of a crusade when it comes to Easter.

 So why am I telling you this?

-Not only is it Autumn in Australia so it seems as though we’re a little upside down but more importantly, this country has a serious issue with Rabbits.
+Not only is it Autumn in Australia (so it seems as though we’re a little upside down celebrating what is traditionally a spring festival), but more importantly, this country has a serious issue with Rabbits.

-Rabbits are an introduced species and not supposed to be here.
+Rabbits are an introduced species and are not supposed to be here.

 Rabbits were brought here with the First Fleet, as potential food because of their ability to breed so quickly.
 Small numbers were later released for hunting sport and allegedly to ‘provide a touch of home’.
 These rabbits turned out to be extremely well adapted to Australia, due to its mild winters and very few predators while the freshly cleared bushland for farming made ideal rabbit habitat.